Code-Institute-Submissions/rootcanopy-Stars-Aligned/README.md

 Project is deployed @ GitHub.
 Github was used in deployement process as it is integrated, simple and there is no need to use additional services.
-It also containt Version Control and everything is uploaded using terminal commands (git)
+It also contained Version Control and everything is uploaded using terminal commands (git)

 How was it done ?